Almond Flour Pancakes

 1. Whisk dry ingredients – Mix blanched almond flour, baking powder, and salt in a large bowl.

-Pro Tip: For dairy-free pancakes, swap the heavy cream for nut milk and replace the butter with coconut oil.
-You’ll only need about ¼ cup of nut milk total.
-A stack of plain pancakes on a plate with a cup of coffee to the side.
+Pro Tip: For dairy-free almond flour pancakes, swap the heavy cream for unsweetened almond milk or coconut milk and replace the butter with coconut oil.
+You’ll only need about 1/4 cup of nut milk total.
+I’ve done this dozens of times and the texture stays the same.

 Key ingredients & substitutions

-• Almond flour – I always use superfine blanched almond flour here.
-The blanched version is free of skins and gives you a soft, fluffy texture.
-Skip almond meal – it’s too gritty for pancakes.
+• Almond flour: I always use superfine blanched almond flour.
+The blanched version has no skins, so you get a soft, fluffy pancake instead of a gritty one.
+Skip almond meal entirely.

-• Sugar-free sweetener – Any granulated sugar-free sweetener works.
-I like Monkfruit sweetener or Swerve.
+• Sugar-free sweetener: Any granulated sugar-free sweetener works here.
+I reach for Monkfruit sweetener or Swerve most often.

 Youtube